 The Genevan Psalter

 What would eventually become the Genevan Psalter began in Strasbourg when Aulcuns pseaulmes et cantiques mys en chant were published in 1539 at Calvin's direction during his sojourn in that city.
 This small collection contained 19 metrical psalms, 13 of which were set to verse by the French court poet Clément Marot and six others by Calvin himself, as well as three canticles from elsewhere in scripture, viz., the Decalogue, the Song of Simeon (Nunc Dimittis) and the Creed, thereby making a total of 22 texts used by the French-speaking congregation there.
 These psalms were not sung as plainchant; rather the texts were reworked into poetic form to be sung in the language of the people set to fresh tunes composed explicitly for this purpose by Matthias Greiter (c.
 1495-1550) (Psalm 36/68), Louis Bourgeois (c.
 1510-1560), and a certain Maistre Pierre.
 In these early partial collections of psalms, including Aulcuns pseaulmes, La forme des prieres et chantz ecclesiastiques (1542) and Cinquante psaumes en françois (1543), the number of psalms increased with each subsequent edition.
 This meant that some psalms were versified before others.
 John Witvliet takes note of the relative absence of the psalms of praise with which we ourselves would likely begin if we were to undertake a similar project.
 Instead the first psalms to be sung at Strasbourg included those emphasizing confession and forgiveness, wisdom/law and protection from foes.
 Witvliet concludes that “Genevan spirituality was formed primarily by psalms of penitence and lament.”
-Moreover, as it turns out, if the Liturgy of the Hours proper was not exactly retained in its traditional form at Geneva, Strasbourg and elsewhere, the discipline of congregational psalm-singing was not altogether dissimilar to that practised in Benedictine monasticism.
+Moreover, as it turns out, if the Daily Office proper was not exactly retained in its traditional form at Geneva, Strasbourg and elsewhere, the discipline of congregational psalm-singing was not altogether dissimilar to that practised in Benedictine monasticism.

 The Genevan Psalter would come to exert a considerable influence on the liturgical life of Reformed churches elsewhere as well.
 A Reformed minister in the Low Countries, Petrus Dathenus (Pieter Datheen, 1531-1588), in addition to translating the Heidelberg Catechism, versified the psalms in the Dutch language only four years after their publication in French.
 Thereafter his rhymed psalms became the dominant liturgical psalter until a new, Enlightenment-influenced version was introduced in 1773 by the States General of the United Netherlands.
 This was despite the fact that it was translated directly from Marot's and Théodore de Bèze's French text rather than from the Hebrew.
 To this day some 30 Reformed congregations in the province of Zeeland hold fast to Dathenus' version.